 The next step is to build an MVP to demonstrate that: a) customers are looking for insurance policies at a lower premium that is lower than offered by insurers; b) operating expenses can be lower than the current 40%; c) these risks pools can provide an attractive return to investors.

 I hope that this article starts a conversation and helps create a community of entrepreneurs and doers who will shape the future of ILS and insurance.
-We’re looking for people who are as excited as we are about building this future, so please feel free to contact me on email@example.com or on Linkedin.
+We’re looking for people who are as excited as we are about building this future, so please feel free to reach out to speak to Tint's Protection Pro's to get caught up on everything in the industry and what Tint is bringing to the table.